-Full-colour, multi-material 3D printing with new J8 series addition
+Full-colour, multi-material 3D printing

 The newest addition to the Stratasys J8 series promises to slash weeks off design cycles by delivering exceptional 3D-printing quality for incredibly realistic prototypes.